Leochan6/leochan6.github.io/magireco/README.md

 - Add Rule

     Under the `Sorting Profiles` tab, press the second or lower `+` button to create a new rule below the current rule.
-Rules can be either a `Group By` or a `Sort By` rule with the following attributes: `Attribute`, `Rank`, `Post Awaken`, `Level`, `Magic`, `Magia`, `Episode`, `Doppel`, `Obtainability`, and `Character ID`.
+Rules can be either a `Group By` or a `Sort By` rule with the following attributes: `Attribute`, `Rank`, `Post Awaken`, `Level`, `Magic`, `Magia`, `Episode`, `Doppel`, `Spirit Enhancement`, `Obtainability`, and `Character ID`.
 Certain attributes cannot be grouped by, such as `Level` and `Character ID`.
 The order of the grouping or sorting can be changed by pressing the `▼ (descending)` or `▲ (ascending)` buttons.
 The order of the rules matter, as the groups are nested and the sorting is done one after another, to order is top to bottom.
 Grouping is always done before sorting.
 The `Default` profile cannot have rules added to it, so adding a rule will automatically change to the `Custom` profile.

 - Edit Rule